Chapter 2: How to Use the Google Keyword Planner

 Now that you know how to use all of the tools, features and options within the Google Keyword Planner, it’s time for the last step: finding awesome keywords that you can optimize your site’s content around.

-(For this step I’m going to be using the Search for New Keyword and Ad Group Ideas tool because this is the best tool within the Google Keyword Planner for finding new keywords)
+(For this step I’m going to be using the Search for new keywords using a phrase, website or category tool because this is the best tool within the Google Keyword Planner for finding new keywords)

 First, come up with a keyword that’s somewhat broad…but also describes your product, service or content idea somewhat specifically.

-(If you developed a list of Niche Markets from the introduction, you want to use them here)
+(If you developed a list of Niche Topics from the introduction, you want to use them here)

-For example, let’s say that you ran an ecommerce site that sold organic food.
+For example, let’s say that you run an ecommerce site that sells organic food.

 If you wanted to write a blog post about the health benefits of organic coffee, you wouldn’t want to use the keyword “coffee” (too broad) or “health benefits of organic coffee” (too narrow).
 A keyword like “organic coffee” would work well.